BrianCREST/hello-brain/documentation.md

 Get the value of an optional parameter to a function

 ###Input
-- *name*	- Name of the parameter
+- **name**	- Name of the parameter
-- *params*	- The params_string from the calling function
+- **params**	- The params_string from the calling function
-- <i>default</i>	- Default value if not found, optional, defaults to nothing
+- *default*	- Default value if not found, optional, defaults to nothing
-- <i>trim</i>	- T or F (default) - Trim whitespace from value?
+- *trim*	- T or F (default) - Trim whitespace from value?

 ###Output
 - The value of the named parameter if found, otherwise the default value

 ###Discussion
 When writing custom functions intended for multiple use cases, there is often a great benefit to allowing for optional parameters.
-For example, this function itself has two optional parameters - <i>default</i> can be used to specify the values for parameters that are not passed in if something other than a blank value is desired, and <i>trim</i> provides the option to ignore leading and trailing spaces in the parameter value.
+For example, this function itself has two optional parameters - *default* can be used to specify the values for parameters that are not passed in if something other than a blank value is desired, and *trim* provides the option to ignore leading and trailing spaces in the parameter value.

 The `butFunctionParam` function provides a convenient way to implement optional parameters in your custom function.

 ###Example
-This function tests whether the given *number* is a numeric value, and optionally requires that it is less than a <i>minimum</i> value.
-If no <i>minumum</i> parameter is given, it requires a minimum of zero:
+This function tests whether the given *number* is a numeric value, and optionally requires that it is less than a *minimum* value.
+If no *minumum* parameter is given, it requires a minimum of zero:

 	[function name=validNumber]
 		[text]uParams=[url][params_string][/url][/text]